top of page

 • Cut section 1 into boxes to separate the parties also visually and to add hierarchy (the two most important parties with a white box and the other ones only with grey text).

-• Moved the text below the circles to add hierarchy (yes, a revival of UX design thinking!).
+• Moved the text below the circles to add hierarchy.

 July 2025